Atlanta Woman Admits To Secretly Enjoying PBS Pledge Marathons

 "Oh the excitement of it all - will there be enough pledges to get the matching gift?
 Will they meet the hourly target with only ten minutes to go?
 I'm on the edge of my sofa all week long."

 Betty's love for pledge week goes back several years and started during "the worst week of my life" when her husband left her for his secretary and her dog got eaten by a coyote.
 "Poor little poochie, he had no chance, ending up as lunch like that, it was awful.
 Well, I turned on the TV and there was Deepak Chopra telling me how quantum molecules rubbing together were causing all my sadness and that they needed to be split apart.
 I realized he was talking about my husband - we were just mismatched nuclearly.
 I'm much happier now with a cat and I kept the house too, which was nice."

 Of all the pledge weeks, Betty's favorite is definitely the Fall pledge marathon.
 "There are 4 every year you know and I look forward to each of them but Fall pledge week is special.
 The long hot summer is over and I love to sit there with my sweet tea and watch those dreamy Irish boys singing."

 "An hour later and it's over to the radio to hear Steve Inskeep crawling prostrate on the floor begging for pledges.
-After that, David Green says something about Russia and foreign things and Africa and I just start tearing up until Wayne Dyer comes on the TV explaining how I'm in charge of my own destiny.
+After that, David Green says something sad about Russia or Africa and I just start tearing up until Wayne Dyer comes on the TV explaining how I'm in charge of my own destiny.
 It's a roller-coaster of emotion!"